-We are addicted to the Bahamas – the islands, the culture, the people, the laid back island vibe, and of course, the drinks.
+The Goombay Smash cocktail is the iconic drink of the Bahamas.
+As you may already know, we are addicted to the Bahamas – the islands, the culture, the people, the laid back island vibe, and of course, the drinks.
 Each island has its version of the Goombay Smash.
-But when you visit Green Turtle Cay in the Abacos – a magical destination that we have to visit on every Bahamas boat trip – a must-stop is Miss Emily’s Blue Bee Bar.
+But when you visit Green Turtle Cay in the Abacos – a magical destination that we have to visit on every Bahamas boat trip – Miss Emily's Blue Beer Bar is a must-stop.

 History of the Goombay Smash

 Once you arrive on Green Turtle Cay, head into the town of New Providence.
 Golf carts are the preferred method of getting around the island, and you can rent them at several places on the island.
 Miss Emily's Blue Bee Bar is on the right-hand side of the road heading into town, and is a bright blue clapboard house – you cannot miss it!

 Despite the damage and devastation that hurricane Dorian rained down on the Abacos in 2019, Miss Emily's is damaged, but it is still standing.
 Thankfully, the islands are open for visitors!

 If you plan on visiting the Bahamas make sure you check their travel requirements on their website.
 Depending on your vaccination status, you may have to submit a negative COVID-19 test before travel.
 All travelers are require to have COVID-19 health insurance.
 I highly recommend visiting the Abacos – there are flights available, and they could use some more funds for continued recovery from Dorian's 2019 havoc.